Guidelines for authors

 Island Studies Journal publishes peer-reviewed research papers:

 - reviewing or providing a fresh perspective on existing and upcoming ‘island studies’ literature;

 - the comparative study of islands and their issues, policies, and developments;

 - seeing islands as part of complex systems of regional or global interaction and therefore also focusing on ‘island-mainland’, 'island-island', and 'island-sea' relations and comparisons;

 - encouraging the development of island studies, the interdisciplinary and pluridisciplinary study of islands.

-Authors are expected to engage with the existing body of island studies literature, as found not only in ISJ but also in other journals and publications.
+Authors are expected to engage with the existing body of island studies and/or ocean studies literature, as found not only in ISJ but also in other journals and publications.
 Papers must be both theoretically informed and methodologically appropriate for their purpose.
 In order to be accepted for publication, a paper needs to place island processes or 'islandness' at the centre of its analysis; it is not enough for an article to simply concern a place that happens to be an island.

 In submitting a manuscript to ISJ, authors are also confirming that they do not have an identical or similar manuscript under review, or somehow being considered for publication, with any other journal at the same time.

 Manuscripts should be submitted in Microsoft Word © (.docx) format.
-They should be between 5,000 and 8,000 words long, single spaced, including references.
-The editors may request that authors shorten papers that exceed these length guidelines.
-Manuscripts should be accompanied by an abstract of 150-200 words and by 5-7 keywords suitable for online search purposes.
-PDFs manuscripts are not acceptable.
+They must be between 5000 and 10,000 words long, single spaced, including references and any tables/figures (as set out below).
+These length guidelines also apply to resubmissions and revisions of existing submissions.
+The editors will request that authors shorten papers that exceed these length guidelines.
+PDF manuscripts are not acceptable.

-Authors should state their full name, institutional affiliation, and e-mail address on the first page of their manuscript.
+Authors should state their full name, institutional affiliation, and e-mail address on a separate title page of their manuscript.
 The main document should be anonymized and otherwise written in such a way that the identity of the authors is not evident.
 Manuscripts must be accompanied by an abstract of 150-200 words and by five keywords suitable for online search purposes.
 Paper title, abstract, and keywords should be included at the start of the the uploaded main document.